-I was, however, responsible for a secret campaign at Radio Bristol in the early 1980s that now - after almost 40 years - I am prepared to confess to being behind.
+I was, however, responsible for a secret campaign at Radio Bristol in the early 1980s (known as 'Sollydarnosc') that now - after almost 40 years - I am prepared to confess to being behind.
 It coincided with the Solidarnosc movement in Poland and the appointment of David Solomons (nicknamed 'Solly') as the station's Programme Organiser.
 David had arrived at the BBC from the Bristol Evening Post where he had been Sports Editor and he had started as the station's News Editor.
 But when he progressed to Programme Organiser - the person responsible for commissioning and scheduling programmes - it was clear that his vision was limited and two-dimensional.
 I learnt quickly that the best way to deal with him was to listen to his (usually naive) ideas and to tell him how wonderful they were (he had a very acute ego).
 Then, slowly in our discussions, I would feed in more practical and interesting elements to embellish his original concept, until it had completely disappeared.
 Yet he would end up congratulating himself on a brilliant idea!

 But 'Sollydarnosc' came about because of his arrogant way of dealing with staff: he would shout and humiliate in a way that left many of them demoralised and, not infrequently, in tears.
-Mysteriously, overnight, small coloured badges started appearing printed with Sollydarnosc in the style of the Polish labour movement's logo: blue badges were worn discreetly by those who were supporters or friends of those who'd been verbally attacked by Solly (green badge-holders), but the gold emblem was reserved for staff whose shouting match with him had ended with them leaving his office sobbing.
+Mysteriously, overnight, small coloured badges started appearing printed with Sollydarnosc in the style of the Polish labour movement's logo: blue badges were worn discreetly by those who were supporters or friends of those who'd been verbally attacked by Solly (these were the green badge-holders), but the gold emblem was reserved for staff whose shouting match with him had ended with them leaving his office sobbing.
 The result of this secret campaign was amusing and disrespectful: but it was also a symbol of solidarity and support among BBC Radio Bristol staff that did an incredible amount of morale-building.
 It generated mutual self-respect among colleagues - especially those who surreptitiously flashed their gold Sollydarnosc badges!

 Nevertheless, this period in my professional life was probably one of the most satisfying of all, as I became a full-time freelance producer/presenter at BBC Radio Bristol.
 I got to interview some of the household names of the day and some of the most memorable are pictured below.
 People like the outrageous but delightfully warm comedian Jasper Carrott and the raconteur and thoroughly nice guy, Rabbi Lionel Blue; Tony Benn MP was a challenge, but he taught me how a skilled interviewee takes control of an on-air conversation; Warren Mitchell was even ruder and more uncouth in real life than his TV persona Alf Garnett; Roger Moore’s ex-wife, Rosemary Squires, was pure hell to interview (she had her own agenda and no amount of questioning would prompt her to deviate from it); and Barry Humphries insisted on remaining in character when he was interviewed, so it was always Dame Edna Everage or Sir Les Patterson at the microphone, never Humphries himself.
 Yes, these were indeed interesting times, during which my conversations with the celebrities of the day were broadcast to thousands of homes throughout Radio Bristol's editorial area of Avon, Somerset, South Gloucestershire and West Wiltshire, as well as the City of Bristol itself.